 The author and advocate Helen Keller once said, “Alone we can do so little; together we can do so much.”
 Fundraisers always highlight the beauty of teamwork and community.
 And behind every successful fundraising event is a dedicated fundraising committee.

 The fundraising committee is composed of the committee chair and the committee members.
 They are responsible for the creation of fundraising opportunities and the management of the whole event.
-They are also responsible for accounting and keeping track of the finances raised.
+Additionally, they also manage the accounting and tracking of the finances raised.

 3. Brainstorm and strategize